Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 Coffee shops etc have similar deals, whereby you have to register, meaning you go on their (and perhaps others') marketing email lists.
 Some of the Morebus buses like the cross-conurbation MI or M2 also offer free wifi, and the main library now has it as well (you get the day's password from the checkout desk).
 Bournemouth Council also has plans to use Bournemouth’s street lamps to offer public wifi access.

 The main landline provider is BT, whose partner OpenReach has been known to leave customers without a connection for months on end.
 The other providers are in fact just resellers, including Virgin Media unless you are in a ready-cabled area.
 Even if Virgin cable is installed on your street, you probably can't get it installed due to "insufficient takeup" at the time the street was originally cabled a decade ago, ie when they had permission to dig the ground up.
 (You can enter your postcode on their website to get confirmation of this.)
 In both cases, it's what they class as FTTC rather than the all-the-way FTTP.
-(The one hope with Virgin is they will extend their pilot scheme of putting wifi boosters under paving slabs in town centres.)
+(The one hope with Virgin is they will extend their pilot scheme of putting wifi boosters under paving slabs in town centres.
+At present they are starting a sneaky scheme to use customers' own in-house hubs to offer wifi to anyone within range, which they claim is not a security risk.)

 Corporate clients can of course obtain their own dedicated servers and fibre-optic lines from companies like C4L, who put in a 1GB fibre-optic leased line with wifi back-up from its Westbourne data centre, for the new clifftop Hilton.